sharpcoding/key-value-state-container/README.md

 /**
  * Special, optional function called after each action finished executing.
  *
- * It returns a list of actions that are added for later execution
+ * Returns a list of actions that are added for later execution
  * to the end of action queue.
  *
  * If there are no actions to be added, then an empty array is returned.